 Choosing the right backpack is one of the most important pretrip decisions you’ll make.
 You want to find the right size and the right fit for you.
-After all, you’re going to walking around with it for a long time in all sorts of situations so you’ll want to be comfortable with it.
+After all, you’re going to be walking around with it for awhile in all sorts of situations so you’ll want to be comfortable with it.

 Here’s some things to look for when you’re shopping for a backpack…

 When it comes to the size of your backpack, bigger isn’t necessarily better.
 The size of your bag comes down to how much stuff you’re going to be taking with you.
 Many first time backpackers tend to pack way too much stuff and end up buying an unnecessarily big backpack.

 Backpacks come in sizes ranging from 35L to over 100L.
 The trick is to find a bag that is the right size for you.
 If it’s too small then it’ll be challenging to fit everything you need into it and if it’s too large then it’s going to be bulky, heavy and cumbersome.

 If you pack properly, you should easily be able to fit everything you need for your trip into a bag in the 50-70L size range.

 Low cost airlines have strict restrictions for size and weight of carryon bags.
 If you’re looking for a bag that you don’t have to checkin each time, visit the airline’s website to see what their restrictions are.

 When it comes to how a backpack is loaded, there are two types: top loading and front loading.

 While top loading backpacks might be lighter and fit better, you’ll quickly come to realize that front loading backpacks are much easier to travel with.